Gibson '60s Hummingbird Gallery

 【Scale】:Approx. 645mm(Long Scale)

-【Nut Width】: Approx. 43mm (Regular Neck) and approx. 40mm (Narrow Neck) mixed
+【Nut Width】: Approx. 43mm (Regular Neck) and Approx. 40mm (Narrow Neck) mixed

 【Headstock Angle】: 14 degrees